Thegamerdude1010/my-blazor-appJH/README.md

 # Tutorial 4

 In tutorial 4, the project was created.
 It was uploaded to github and deployed to an Azure static web app.
+It uses a basic blazor app template provided in the tutorial found here: https://devblogs.microsoft.com/aspnet/azure-static-web-apps-with-blazor/

 # Tutorial 5

 In tutorial 5, an IPO page was added.
 A calculator page was also added to expirement with input and output.
+The calculator page does basic calculations (multiplication, division, addition, subtraction).

 # Tutorial 6